telerik/kendo-ui-core/docs/controls/data-management/pivotgrid/pivot-grid-faq.md

 ### I do not have OLAP cube.
 Can I still use the PivotGrid?

 Currently, Kendo UI `PivotDataSource` has limited support for [binding to flat data](http://demos.telerik.com/kendo-ui/pivotgrid/local-flat-data-binding).
-Note that in this scenario not all of the features that are avialable when the widget is bound to an OLAP cube are supported, such as filtering, sorting, hierarchies, etc.
+Note that in this scenario not all of the features that are available when the widget is bound to an OLAP cube are supported, such as sorting, hierarchies, etc.

 ## See Also